View Ethel Williams's Obituary on pilotonline.com and share memories

 She was a graduate of Norview High School and retired as a supervisor from GMAC in 1990.

-She is survived by her husband of 59 years, TC; daughters, Susie and Poll; and beloved granddaughter, Kaylee.
+She is survived by her husband of 59 years, TC; daughters, Susie and Polly; and beloved granddaughter, Kaylee.

 She will be laid to rest at Princess Anne Memorial Park.
 Due to the current circumstances of the COVID-19 pandemic arrangements are private.